Idaho Plate Guide for Diabetes

-The University of Idaho extension service collaborated with their dietitian and certified diabetes educator to development test material that simplify meal planning component of diabetes education.
-The result was a four lesson curriculum.
-In 2004 four lesson curriculum was taught in 3 Urban and 5 rural counties.
-Participants were able to correctly plan meals and improved their foods and vegetables.
-This meal planning approach is known as the Idaho plate method.
-Following are the steps in planning your meal while using this approach:
+The University of Idaho extension service collaborated with their dietitian and certified diabetes educator to develop test material that simplifies the meal planning component of diabetes education.
+The result was a four-lesson curriculum.
+In 2004 the lesson curriculum was taught in 3 Urban and 5 rural counties.
+Participants were able to correctly plan meals and improve their foods and vegetables.
+This meal-planning approach is known as the An Following are the steps in planning your meal while using this approach:

-Step 2 : cover half of your plate with low carbohydrate vegetables 🍆: include colourful variety of vegetables at least two different kinds of vegetables in a meal.
+Step 2: cover half of your plate with low-carbohydrate vegetables 🍆: include a colorful variety of vegetables at least two different kinds of vegetables in a meal.

-Step 4: Fill quarter of your plate with meat or protein foods: 3 ounce serving size
+Step 4: Fill a quarter of your plate with meat or protein foods: 3-ounce serving size

-Step 5: Inclusion of fruit 🍓: serving of fruit is equal to size of tennis ball
+Step 5: Inclusion of fruit 🍓: serving of fruit is equal to the size of a tennis ball

 Step 6: Add milk and milk products: